3.2.1 Periodic Amounts Payable to the Payee

 A court order or court registered agreement for maintenance creates a liability for one person (the payer) to provide financial support to another person (the payee).
 The terms of the order or agreement will make it clear who is entitled to the payments under that order or agreement.
 The payee of a child maintenance order will usually be the parent or other person providing ongoing daily care for the child, or the children.
 The payee of a spousal maintenance order will usually be the spouse, or former spouse, of the payer.

 Amounts payable to the payee

-M is to pay F spousal maintenance of $120 per week.
-Such payment is to be deposited to F's account with the XXX Bank.
+David is to pay Jane's spousal maintenance of $120 per week.
+Such payment is to be deposited to Jane's bank account.

-F is to pay M child maintenance for their child A in the amount of $74 per week, by depositing said amount into a trust account for A under F and M's joint control.
+Esmeralda is to pay Mark child maintenance for their child Esma in the amount of $74 per week, by depositing said amount into a trust account for Esma under Esmeralda and Mark's joint control.

 A provision in a court order that specifies how child maintenance is to be paid to the payee does not prevent the Registrar from registering the order.
-When the liability is registered, the amounts payable under the order become debts due to the Commonwealth (section 30).
-Once an order is registered for collection, the provisions of section 30 override any payment instructions in the order.
+When the liability is registered, the amounts payable under the order become debts due to the Commonwealth (CSRC Act section 30).
+Once an order is registered for collection, the provisions of CSRC Act section 30 override any payment instructions in the order.
 Amounts payable under the order are payable to the Registrar in accordance with the particulars in the Child Support Register.
 The Registrar then transfers collected amounts to the payee.